Faculty Resources Main Menu

 Sexual Harassment in Middle and High School

-October 11, 2013—Regina Rahimi, Adolescent and Adult Education
+October 11, 2013—Regina Rahimi, Secondary, Adult and Physical Education

 This presentation will highlight research exploring the beliefs, attitudes, and behaviors of adolescent girls and boys as well as teachers in middle and high school, exposing the continued persistence of sexual harassment in school culture.
 This presentation will seek to address current school climate and the continued misogynistic and homophobic harassment that exists in many school settings.
 Additionally, a critical examination of school policy and the sexual education curriculum will be discussed.